FoubaDev/Car_Price_Prediction/README.md

 # Introduction au Machine Learning
-### Prédiction du prix des voitures à travers une application Web
+### Prédiction/Classification du Cancer des Seins

 # Practical work
->
-From car data, make a machine learning model to predict the price of cars and deploy this model.
+> This project aims to solve a problem concerning a classification of patients with cancer of the kidneys and those without cancer.
+Such a model will help hospitals in terms of decision making on new patients with the same clinical data. ing

 ## Context of the project:

-As a Data Developer, Data Scientist, -Data Analyst and Visualization -Data Normalization -Create the Machine Learning model to predict car prices and deploy it as a web applicatio
+As a Data Developer, Data Scientist, -Data Analysis and Visualization -Data Normalization -Create a model to classify a person with breast cancer or not.

+## Definition of breast cancer

+Breast cancer results from a disruption of certain cells which multiply and most often form a mass called a tumour.
+There are different types that do not evolve in the same way.
+Some are “aggressive” and evolve very quickly, others more slowly.
+Cancer cells can remain in the breast.

 ## Performance criteria
--Your result (Web Application) must be able to provide a result (a prediction from the inputs).
+-The model must be able to classify the new patient with his data.
+The error must be minimal!

 ## Tools

-- Click on this link to download the dataset- [Dataset download link](https://www.kaggle.com/datasets/deepcontractor/car-price-prediction-challenge?resource=download)
+- Click on this link to download the dataset- [Dataset download link](https://www.kaggle.com/datasets/merishnasuwal/breast-cancer-prediction-dataset/)

 ## Contribute